 Without a doubt Europe’s core interest lies in identifying optimized integration levels for one or more of these regions to make them part of the Greater Europe.
 This would not only secure Europe’s stable access to strategic resources, but help fend off rival global powers seeking to dominate the very supply chains Europe depends on, and profit from selling those resources back to the Union.

-UKRAINE: EUROPE'S EASTERN KEYSTONE:
+EUROPE'S EASTERN KEYSTONE: UKRAINE

 Before the war in Ukraine, much of Europe had been in transition to nuclear power under The European Green Deal.
 Several member states decommissioned reactors, while many others pledged full phase-outs.
 Even the US under Democratic administrations aligned with this deal in transatlantic climate forums.